 I guess you could say that because I’ve never been flagged, I’ve thought my current diet was just fine.
 However, it did put my mind at ease as I thought about high fat and my thoughts that too much fat could put me at risk of damaging my heart.

 MYTH 2: THERE IS NO NUTRITIONAL VALUE IN FAT

 *Fat-soluble vitamins need fat in order to be absorbed by the body.
-Fat is chuck-full of vitamins A, E, and K2.
-Not only that, but there are added benefits that aren’t widely known.
+Fat is chock-full of vitamins A, E, and K2.
+Not only that but there are added benefits that aren’t widely known.

 - Dietary fats help you maintain your ideal weight by keeping your metabolism balanced and healthy.